AMReX-Astro/mini-Castro/README.md

 ## Compiling

 mini-Castro depends on the AMReX library and uses its build system.
 Compiling is done in the Exec/ directory using `make`.
-By default a serial build will be generated.
+By default a serial (CPU) build will be generated.
 MPI can be enabled with `make USE_MPI=TRUE`, which will require valid MPI C/C++/Fortran compilers in your PATH.
 CUDA can be enabled by adding `USE_CUDA=TRUE`, which will require both `nvcc` and a CUDA Fortran compiler (either `pgfortran` or `xlf`).
+OpenACC can be enabled by adding `USE_ACC=TRUE`.
+The OpenACC build still requires you to have the CUDA toolkit for the compilation (the C++ is compiled with `nvcc` to ensure that AMReX backend functionality is on the GPU, so make sure it is in your PATH).
+The compiler used is specified with `COMP`;
+for GPUs, only `COMP=PGI` and `COMP=IBM` are supported for the CUDA Fortran build, and only `COMP=PGI` is supported for the OpenACC build.

 Parallel builds with `make -j` are acceptable.
-The compiler used is specified with COMP (PGI or IBM respectively).

 Below are instructions for compiling on various systems.
 Although we are focusing primarily on CUDA, it is straightforward to build a CPU version -- just leave off